zackcohen55/Multi-subunit-ribozyme-selection/README.md

 # Multi-subunit-ribozyme-selection

 ## Overview
-This project assesses in vitro selection of ligase ribozymes and identifies promising ribozyme variants for emperical testing.
+This project assesses in vitro selection of ligase ribozymes and identifies promising ribozyme variants for empirical testing.
 This project assumes selection (Fig. 1A) from a mixed library of DNA templates encoding either 1 or 2 RNAs (Fig. 1B).

 ## Workflow